Portrait Art of Barack and Michelle Obama at the Smithsonian

 1992 – the Year President George H.W.
 Bush Shook My Hand by Happenstance

-Hubby Darrell snapped this photo of President Bush while jumping in the air, above a crowd, with daughter Stephanie’s Instamatic camera in hand.
-His beloved Nikon cameras were at home because … we were on a road trip.
+Hubby Darrell snapped this photo of President Bush while jumping mid air, above a crowd.
+It was taken old school, with my daughter’s Instamatic camera.
+Darrell’s beloved Nikons were at home because … we were on a road trip.

 Screech!
 Detour!
 Darrell turned our car around and headed to the airport.